deekoder/doctest/post2.md

 ![Documents]( https://github.com/deekoder/doctest/blob/master/Documents_2.png?raw=true "Doctor Documents Dashboard")

 ## Platformization
 To make it a real platform, we need to add the notion of users.
 We needed an admin user that is able to easily create categories and documents objects to set up the docs site.
-Hence we have User Model also.
-Right now in this release there is only the notion of an Administrator User, but the User model leaves room for possibilities to create types of Users such as Editors, Reviewer and Approvers for a later time.
+Hence we have an User model.
+Right now in this release there is only the notion of an administrator user, but the User model leaves room for possibilities to create types of users such as editors, reviewer and approvers for a later time.

 Doctor is booted with a seed file which creates a default admin user.
 Users of Doctor can edit the db/seeds.rb file to change the admin user credentials.
 It may also be used to boot up the documentation site with categories and documents if one does not want to use the dashboard to do initial setup.